Heads up on the following two recipes: They are not the typical all in one bowl “lunch” meals I make in the ELB. Now that that’s out of the way…

 6. Split the bagels in half and toast once more.
 Serve hot!

-I had mine half with cream cheese and slice fig from the garden, and the other half with avocado, chili flakes, a squeeze of lime juice and salt!
+I had mine half with cream cheese and sliced fig from the garden, and the other half with avocado, chili flakes, a squeeze of lime juice and salt!

 Y U M!!